 Driftrock Flow: This is related to the Facebook ads side of things, but Driftrock Flow is an important tool for audience syncing.
-By default, data Custom Audiences are static.
+By default, A customer list custom audience is created by uploading a customer list that Facebook matches with users so you can target them with ads. are static.
 They are as current as the time you created the audience.

 Unless you use a third party, tool, of course.
 Flow keeps my Custom Audiences synced every three hours.